ScottfreeLLC/AlphaPy/docs/user_guide/market_flow.rst

 data from Yahoo Finance (end-of-day) and Google Finance (intraday), transforming the data into canonical form for training and testing.
-MarketFlow is powerful because you can easily apply new features to groups of stocks simultaneously using our *Feature Definition Language* (FDL).
+MarketFlow is powerful because you can easily apply new features to groups of stocks simultaneously using our *Variable Definition Language* (VDL).
 All of the dataframes are aggregated and split into training and testing files for input into *AlphaPy*.

 .. image:: market_pipeline.png